MicrosoftDocs/msteams-docs/msteams-platform/graph-api/meeting-transcripts/get-transcripts-api.md

 If you want your app to fetch transcripts from only the Team meeting where it's installed, configure  meeting-specific RSC permission for your app.
 The meeting organizer can install your app in the Teams meetings chat.
 After the meeting is closed, your app can make the API call to obtain the transcript for that meeting.

-The following RSC permissions can be granted to your app:
+The following meeting-specific RSC permissions can be granted to your app:

 | Permission | Display name | Description |
 | --- | --- | --- |